robertcornet/TUD_AI_driving/Simulator/simulator_explained.md

 3, FOV:
 determining the distance between the car and an object, and triggering all sensors for which that object is in its FOV.
 This is used to detect the leading car, in case of car following

-## Learning Algorithms
-The simulator is used in combination with the Reinforcement Learning programs from the [RLControlTheoreticGuarantee Github](https://github.com/RLControlTheoreticGuarantee/Guarantee_Learning_Control).

-Inluded on this page is a folder with an older copy of that github, including the vehicle simulator.
-If you follow their installation guide, you can download the folder above and start training immediately.

 ## Electronic Speed Control